Call us now:

 Once the liquidator obtains tax clearance, they must prepare the final accounts and dissolution filings and submit them to the DBD.
 The DBD will review the documents to confirm that the liquidation has been conducted in accordance with Thai law.
 When the DBD accepts the filing, it registers the completion of the liquidation.
 The company is then officially dissolved and removed from the corporate registry.

 After removal, the company ceases to exist as a legal person.
-Shareholders cannot revive it, and any remaining assets unclaimed during liquidation revert to the state.
+Shareholders cannot revive it, and the state takes any remaining assets that shareholders did not claim during liquidation.
 For this reason, accurate documentation and timely communication with shareholders are essential.

 Why legal oversight is crucial during the dissolution of a company in Thailand

-The dissolution of a company involves corporate law, labour law, accounting regulations and tax compliance.
-Errors at any stage can cause delays, generate penalties or expose directors to liability.
-Foreign shareholders must be particularly cautious because they may not be familiar with Thai administrative procedures.
-Liquidation requires multiple filings with the DBD, the Revenue Department, the Social Security Office, and, in some cases, other regulatory bodies.
+The dissolution of a company involves corporate law, labour law, accounting regulations, and tax compliance.
+Errors at any stage can cause delays, generate penalties, or expose directors to liability.
+Foreign shareholders must exercise particular caution because they may not be familiar with Thai administrative procedures.
+Liquidation requires the company to file multiple documents with the DBD, the Revenue Department, the Social Security Office, and, in some cases, other regulatory bodies.

 A law firm ensures that the dissolution proceeds efficiently.
-Legal counsel prepares shareholder resolutions, assists with creditor notifications, supervises the liquidation plan, manages communication with auditors and completes all filings.
-Legal oversight also protects directors from mistakes that could lead to financial exposure or regulatory investigations.
+Legal counsel prepares shareholder resolutions, assists with creditor notifications, supervises the liquidation plan, manages communication with auditors, and completes all filings.
+Legal oversight also protects directors from errors that could lead to financial exposure or regulatory investigations.

 Dissolution of a BOI company & foreign business restrictions